cortext/GeoNames/README.md

 To add the allcountries table to the data model, use the [second sql GeoNames_02_allcountries](GeoNames_02_allcountries.sql).

 Pay attention, allcountries table:
-* store more than 1.5 go of information (without indexes)
+* store more than 2.5 go of information (with indexes)
 * all feature classes are in it (for some uses, it can add a lot of false positives)
 * you will have warnings for the **elevation** column due to missing values.
 As we are using NOT NULL as default, the column elevation will receive '0' instead of having a missing value.
 You may want to change this behaviour.
 * we are using CHARSET=utf8 COLLATE utf8_unicode_ci.
 You may concider using utf8mb4.